Is it possible for food manufacturers to save on the cost of doing business and increase sustainability rates at the same time?

 We tested an idea with a customer who was sending a large amount of bakery products to landfill – we wanted to use an existing fleet of general waste trucks to collect food organics for recycling.

 What started as a way to recycle more organic product, turned into a top to bottom review that ultimately led to more stock recovery, and reduced operational and recycling costs for our customer.

 Unexpected challenges when upscaling

+Initially, we started with a pilot program at six of their stores and got the economics to work at those volumes.
 A year later, we were ready to roll the solution out to the wider business but scaling up produced an unexpected challenge – the amount of organics we were collecting was rapidly decreasing.

 Lower volumes meant that compactors storing bakery products took more time to fill which in turn resulted in reduced truck collection frequency.
 The bread sitting in the compactors became mouldy, making it unsuitable for repurposed recovery.